aliyun/terraform-provider-alicloud/website/docs/r/route_entry.html.markdown

 ## Module Support

-You can use to the existing [vpc module](https://registry.terraform.io/modules/alibaba/vpc/alicloud) to create a VPC, several VSwitches and add several route entries.
+You can use to the existing [vpc module](https://registry.terraform.io/modules/alibaba/vpc/alicloud) to create a VPC, several VSwitches and add several route entries one-click.

 ## Argument Reference